School-controlled movement awareness

 Questions school leaders ask first.

-Is Valkor student tracking?Open
+Is Valkor student surveillance?

-Does Valkor follow students home?Open
+Does Valkor follow students home?

 No. Valkor is designed for school-controlled operational use, not home tracking.

-Does Valkor use cameras, microphones, or biometrics?Open
+Does Valkor use cameras, microphones, or biometrics?

-Does Valkor automatically discipline students?Open
+Does Valkor automatically discipline students?

-What does zone-level mean?Open
+What does zone-level mean?

-What happens if Valkor is uncertain?Open
+What happens if Valkor is uncertain?

 The dashboard should show confidence and freshness states such as confirmed, likely, weak, uncertain, stale, or unknown.

-What happens if a receiver goes offline?Open
+What happens if a receiver goes offline?

 The dashboard should show receiver health and avoid pretending the area has reliable live data.

-Who can access Valkor?Open
+Who can access Valkor data?

-What data does Valkor collect?Open
+What data does Valkor collect?

 Resources